matthutchinson/acts_as_textcaptcha/CONTRIBUTING.md

     git commit -am 'Added some feature'
     git push origin my-new-feature

-At this point you're waiting on me to review it.
+At this point you'll be waiting for me to review it.
 I try to reply to new Pull Requests within 5 days.
 I may suggest some changes, improvements or alternatives.
 To increase the chance that your pull request gets accepted:

 * Write a good commit message.
 * Be descriptive in your Pull Request description.